manufino/HVTEST/README.md

 # Usage

-Place "HV_test.log" and "HV_test.hv" in same directory of executable and run the program.
+Place "HV_test.log" and "HV_test.hv" files in same directory of executable and run the program.

 # Download